tomfun/debugInfo/README.md

 var_dump($some);
 die();
 ```
-And want some more comfortable, or you can`t use debugger, and still want to see some data intermediate data when using Ajax this for You.
+And want some more comfortable, or you can`t use debugger, and still want to see some intermediate data when using Ajax, this for You.
 ### Installation ###
 - Copy all files except docs to your magento project
 - Login (and maybe relogin) to admin panel